Keihan 13000 series: 7-car sets

 The three motored cars (Mc1, M1, and Mc2 cars) each have one scissors-type pantograph.
 The "T0" car is designated as a "mildly air conditioned" car.

+On sets with former 3000 series, the T4 position uses a different numbering, 13870, which corresponds to the former typing.

 History

 The first set, 13001, was delivered from the Kawasaki Heavy Industries factory in Kobe to Keihan's Neyagawa Depot in March 2012.
 It entered service on 14 April 2012.
 The second set, 13002, entered revenue service on 30 May 2012.

 From 9 June 2012, 13000 series sets were also introduced on the Keihan Katano Line.

 The first second-batch set, 13006, entered service on 7 April 2014, followed by two 7-car sets, 13021 and 13022, which entered service in May 2014.

 The fleet began operation on the Keihan Main Line on 30 May 2014.

 The third batch of sets was delivered between 2016 and 2017.

+Two 7-car sets were delivered in fiscal 2018.

+Fifth-batch 6-car sets built in 2021 were introduced to replace the ageing 5000 series fleet.
+They feature onboard security cameras from new.

+In February 2023, set 13024 returned to service fitted with an experimental, silicon carbide-MOSFET-based traction system power module developed by Toyo Denki.
+It was concluded that when compared to the conventional IGBT power module, the experimental module produced up to 44% less heat, allowing for smaller and lighter cooling apparatus.

+Beginning in June 2023, spare 3000 series cars made redundant through the introduction of "Premium cars" were reclassified as 13000 series cars and inserted into existing 13000 sets, replacing an original 13000 series car in the process.
+As of June 2023, the spare cars retain their longitudinal seating layout.
+The first set to receive a replacement car was set 13021, followed by 13023 the following month.

+In October 2024, Keihan announced plans to procure 67 additional 13000 series cars by fiscal 2026.

 Fleet history

 The build history for the fleet is as shown below.
 All sets were manufactured by Kawasaki Heavy Industries.